-For financial assets measured at amortized cost, the Fund measures credit risk and expected credit losses (ECL) using probability of default, exposure at default and loss given default.
+For financial assets measured at amortized cost, the Fund measures credit risk and the expected credit losses (ECL) using probability of default, exposure at default and loss given default.
 Management considers both historical analysis and forward-looking information in determining any ECL.
 As a result, no loss allowance has been recognized based on 12-month ECL as any such impairment would be insignificant to the Fund.

-As at December 31, 2022 and 2021, all of the Fund's financial assets are classified as Stage 1 accounts (performing).
+As at December 31, 2023 and 2022, all of the Fund's financial assets are classified as Stage 1 accounts (performing).
 There are no financial assets classified under Stage 2 (underperforming) and Stage 3 (impaired).

-The credit quality of the Fund's financial assets as at December 31, 2022 and 2021 follows:
+The credit quality of the Fund's financial assets as at December 31, 2023 and 2022 follows:

-(a) Deposits in bank
+(a) Deposit in bank

-The Fund's exposure in deposits in bank is with a highly reputable universal bank in the Philippines, with an average credit rating of Baa2 by Moody's.
+The Fund's deposit account is maintained with a highly reputable universal bank in the Philippines, with an average credit rating of Baa2 by Moody's.